-Located in Scotland’s Central Belt, Edinburgh lies on the southern shore of the Firth of Forth on the east coast of the United Kingdom.
-It’s said the city was built on seven hills; however, its center and site of the majestic castle is Castle Rock, a long-dormant volcano.
+Located in Scotland’s Central Belt, it lies on the southern shore of the Firth of Forth on the east coast of the United Kingdom.
+It’s said the city was built on seven hills — however, the center and site of the majestic castle is Castle Rock, a long-dormant volcano.

-When visiting Edinburgh, there are four main districts where you can stay:
+When visiting the city, there are four main districts where you can stay:

 - The New Town.
 Famous for its beautiful Georgian terraces, you’ll find plenty of hotels and Airbnb locations among these stunning streets.
 Not far from Princes Street, it’s next door to the major museums and many of the best bars and restaurants.

-- The Old Town.
-World Heritage Listed, Old Town is the historic hub of the city.
+- The Old Town, a World Heritage Listed site, is the historic hub of the city, offering an abundance of things to do in Edinburgh.
 You’ll find plenty of winding passages and dense medieval streets.
-Best of all, it’s got easy access to the top historic sites, including the castle, and the Royal Mile runs right down its center.
+It’s conveniently located with easy access to the top historic sites, including the castle, and the Royal Mile runs right down its center.